ktorio/ktor-documentation/topics/client-requests.md

 #### Using `MultiPartFormDataContent`

+To stream large or dynamic content efficiently, you can use `MultiPartFormDataContent` with an `InputProvider`.
+`InputProvider` allows you to supply file data as a buffered stream rather than loading it entirely into memory, making it well-suited for large files.
+With `MultiPartFormDataContent`, you can also monitor upload progress using the `onUpload` callback.

 ```kotlin
 ```

 {src="snippets/client-upload-progress/src/main/kotlin/com/example/Application.kt" include-lines="24-48"}

-This approach is more memory-efficient than reading the entire file into a `ByteArray`, and it allows progress monitoring through the `onUpload` callback.

 You can also construct a `MultiPartFormDataContent` with a custom boundary and content type manually: